Shaedil/system24-port/README.md

-# system24-port (WIP)
+# system24-port (DEPRECATED)

+The original system24 is now undergoing a rewrite, rendering this port obsolete.

+Please start using the new port located [here](https://github.com/refact0r/system24).

-A WIP fan-made system24 port for Discord's new UI.
+This is a temporary port of the original system24 theme for Discord's new UI.

-Aims to recreate system24 faithfully but with Refact0r's midnight theme variables and imports.

 Uses [kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim/tree/master) theme.

 ![screenshot of Refact0r's server](/demo_1.png)
 ![screenshot of friends list](/demo_2.png)

-Please let me know if there are any missing/broken styles.

-Contact me via discord: @Halides